 In preparation for his return to Bangkok Harry Parkes would have ensured the ratified treaty and letters from Queen Victoria to King Mongkut were kept secure at all times.
 Apparently the queen’s presents were treated as being of rather less importance and when transhipped to the Auckland at Singapore, seem to have been given no special consideration.
 With hindsight this was probably seen as a mistake as the boat carrying them sank and most were ruined.
 When Parkes arrived at the mouth of the Chao Phraya River it was ironic that the ‘complete set of charts of Indian and Chinese seas’ all showed signs of immersion in sea water.

 The East India Company gunboat arrived off Paknam on March 12th, by which time the Saracen had been surveying local waters for over a month.
 She had heralded her arrival, as usual, with the gunfire needed to measure a base and although striking a rock when making soundings had suffered no serious damage.
-Meanwhile, the crew had been given the opportunity to go ashore to wash their clothes and haul the seine whilst an awning had been rigged up over the deck to catch rain water.
+After their long voyage the crew were given the opportunity to go ashore to wash their clothes and haul the seine and an awning was rigged up over the deck to catch rain water.
 Fish would have been a welcome addition to the daily diet as by now there was some concern over stores loaded in Hong Kong.
 Weevils had been busy destroying ships biscuit and an inspection of suet showed some was no longer fit for human consumption.

-As he waited for the arrival of the Auckland Richards was aware a huge amount of work lay ahead on the Gulf coast, but knew his surveying skills might also be needed on the Chao Phraya.
+As he waited for the arrival of the Auckland Richards was aware a huge amount of work lay ahead on the Gulf coast, but knew his surveying skills might also be needed on the Chao Phraya River.
 The insert shown via the thumbnail to the right illustrates the limitation of the charts in circulation before the Saracen arrived.
 Parkes, naturally, was more interested in delivering the queen’s letters and the ratified treaty than surveying and wanted to execute this duty in a manner reflecting the status to which he felt entitled.
 Reaching Bangkok was not simply a matter of sailing up the river though, for the bar at the mouth of the Chao Phraya could only be crossed at certain tides.
-This was why Townshend Harris, who was in Bangkok when Parkes arrived, was to stipulate the draft of the ships on his speculative coercion mission.
+This was why Townshend Harris, who was in Bangkok when Parkes arrived, was to stipulate the draft of warships on his speculative coercive mission.
 Bowring’s Rattler had managed both entry and exit on successive spring tides and Parkes now wanted the Auckland to steam all the way up to Bangkok too.
-In his view such an arrival would reflect the gravitas of the occasion, but not everyone in the Siamese court agreed.
+In his view such an arrival would reflect the gravitas of the occasion.
+Not everyone in the Siamese court agreed.

 After a few days at anchor a yacht arrived to take Parkes to Bangkok with a request that he bring the letters and ratified treaty with him, a suggestion which he ignored.
-Perhaps there was more to this refusal than mere protocol for Parkes wrote that he wanted to deliver his documents directly from the Auckland because it would ensure his task was done in ‘a becoming and suitable manner, and to give me the support of her presence in my transactions with the Siamese government’.
-His obduracy succeeded and on returning to the warship a few days later boats were sent to help carry excess weight to shore.
+Parkes wanted to deliver his documents directly from the Auckland because, in his opinion, it would ensure his task was done in ‘a becoming and suitable manner, and to give me the support of her presence in my transactions with the Siamese government’.
+His obduracy succeeded and on returning to the frigate a few days later boats were sent to help carry excess weight to shore.
 The Auckland was then able to pass over the bar and sail up to the capital, but other obstacles still remained.
 Parkes intended to deliver the queen’s communications directly to the monarch but some Siamese ministers thought they should be presented through an intermediary in order that they might be first examined.
 Parkes resisted this suggestion too and was able to gain an audience with King Mongkut at which he handed over Victoria’s letters and explained what had happened to the presents.
 He said the king was well pleased with the personal attention shown by the British sovereign, but mentions nothing about her salt stained gifts.

-By mid-April time the Saracen had been working close to the mouth of the Chao Phraya for two months, during which period temperatures had risen sharply and heavy rains had begun to fall.
-The cramped, airless and humid conditions below decks may well have contributed to a certain indiscipline amongst the crew because the log book shows there were demotions and the removal of good conduct badges at this time.
+By mid-April the Saracen had been working close to the mouth of the Chao Phraya River for two months, during which period temperatures had risen sharply and heavy rains had begun to fall.
+The cramped, airless and humid conditions below decks may well have contributed to a certain indiscipline amongst the crew because the log book shows there was a relative increase in demotions and the removal of good conduct badges in this period.
 Spirits would not have been lifted when it was discovered there was no fresh beef to be had and when over 1500 lbs of weevil infested ships biscuit had to be thrown overboard.
 The Auckland hardly seems to have been in a better situation and this was a matter of concern to Parkes who wrote;

 The obstacles in the way of obtaining supplies of fresh provisions rested chiefly on religious grounds, the Siamese viewing the slaughter of animals as an offence against both their laws and religion, and individuals not of the national faith hesitated to purchase for us bullocks and other stock…